mbiokyle29/bioinformatics/readme.md

+# Bioinformatics

-This repo contains a collection of bioinformatics scripts that I wrote or found.
+This repository contains the collection of scripts and projects I wrote while working as bioinformatics programmer at the McArdle Labratory for Cancer Research.

-Most of the scripts have to do alignment (via bowtie2) and VCF calling with GATK.
+Most of the work was focused on EBV and it's association with human cancers.
-Nothing in here is particulary exicting.

-Most of the "good stuff" is in the perl folder!